Vizzuality/marxan-cloud/docs/download-upload-clone/legacy-marxan-projects/high-level-design.md

-This step will prepare an empty project shell, as well as an empty scenario shell, both of which will be populated later in the import process, unless errors are raised while validating the user-uploaded data.
+This step will prepare an empty project shell, as well as an empty scenario shell, both of which will be populated later in the import process, unless errors are raised while validating user-uploaded data.

 The `projectId` of the project being created will be returned, so that the next steps can reference the project.